aidankeighron/aidankeighron.github.io/docs/all_collections/_posts/2022-12-12-sheet-scraper.md

     return "none"
 ```

 Here is the `checkCategory` method we use to look for keywords in each index of the spreadsheet.
-Now lets look at how we loop through each index.
+Now lets look at how we loop through each row.

 ```python
 if check_category(sheet[row][col]) != "none" and category_locations[check_category(sheet[row][col])] == -1: